 • domain age, the older the better

-• domain history, has a domain changed owners, topics, been used or misued for low quality content
+• domain history, has a domain changed owners, topics, been used or misused for low quality content

 • branding, does the domain have a brand and how often does that brand or domain name get mentioned